-The electrical compartment is located under the center rear-most seat.
-Never use this area for storage.
+If your model's electrical compartment is located under the center rear-most seat, never use this area for storage.
 Storage compartments are located under all other seats.
 Remove the storage bin under the right rear-most passenger seat to access the battery.